learn-co-curriculum/react-hooks-data-fetching/README.md

 React doesn't have the specific movie or image content.
 If you're on a slow connection (or [want to mimic one using the Chrome Dev Tools][fake3g]), you can see what is happening more clearly. _React_ shows up first and renders _something_.
-Sometimes it is just the background or the skeleton of a website - maybe navigation and CSS.
+Sometimes it is just the background or the skeleton of a website, or maybe navigation and CSS.
 On Instagram, a photo 'card' might appear but without an image or username attached.